Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 Not exactly.
 Those are just arbitrary statements about how your body feels.

-That, friends, is the true definition of “gains.”
+Now, that is the true definition of “gains.”

 5 Signs Your Recovery is Sub-Par